Van Hollen, Brown, Garcia Announce Congressional Review Act Legislation to Repeal Trump-era “Rent-A-Bank” Rule

 "The OCC rule opens a pathway for predatory lenders to ignore state consumer protections and extract wealth from the most vulnerable consumers.
 Congress must take action to reverse this rule to protect consumers from exploitation," said Linda Jun, senior policy counsel at Americans for Financial Reform.

-Most states and the District of Columbia have rules in place to protect consumers from predatory loan rates but federally-insured, state-chartered banks are exempt through the Federal Deposit Insurance Act.
-The OCC rule allows non-banks to use superficial and deceptive partnerships with banks to skirt state laws and charge outrageous annual percentage rates that have gone as high as 179%.
-In these “rent-a-bank” schemes, the bank attaches its name to the transaction while customer deals entirely with the non-bank lender, who markets, underwrites, arranges, and collects payments on the loan.
+Most states and the District of Columbia have rules in place to protect consumers from predatory loan rates but banks chartered under federal law are exempt through the National Bank Act.
+The Office of the Comptroller of the Currency (OCC) rule allows non-banks lenders to use superficial and deceptive partnerships with these banks to skirt state laws and charge outrageous annual percentage rates that have gone as high as 179%.
+In these “rent-a-bank” schemes, the bank attaches its name to the transaction while the customer deals entirely with the non-bank lender, who markets, underwrites, arranges, and collects payments on the loan.

 The Congressional Review Act offers a mechanism for Congress to repeal federal agency rules.
 Agencies submit their rules to Congress, and it can pass a joint resolution of disapproval to overturn the action under an expedited procedure.
 Today’s bill would overturn the OCC’s so-called True Lender Rule and ensure that consumers are protected from predatory “rent-a-bank” schemes.